tacgomes/advent-of-code-2020/README.md

 ![Rust workflow](https://github.com/tacgomes/AoC-2020/workflows/Rust/badge.svg)

-Solutions to the [Advent of Code], 2020 edition.
+My solutions in Rust to the [Advent of Code], 2020 edition.

+I deliberately choose not to use any external Cargo package to practice exercising the core features of the language.
+The exception to this rule was on _Puzzle 07_ where not using an external package such as Regex would make parsing the input a very tedious task.
+For the sake of simplicity, I skipped all error handling and therefore all the programs assume valid input.

 ## Building and Running